Comparing real-time central infrastructure fraud detection efforts and liability models

 Lipis Advisors assisted a payment system operator during its efforts to implement a fraud prevention and detection strategy for real-time payments.
 Throughout the project, we conducted research on the major fraud typologies in various markets across the globe, and analyzed the different strategies put in place in each market by the payment system operator, regulator, payment/banking associations, and payment service providers.

 The project concluded with recommendations for preventing fraud that are currently being implemented.

 Market research for a global payment service provider

 We provided a series of master-level workshops and reports on different topics related to real-time payment strategies across several markets.
 Our reports covered various aspects of the payment ecosystem such as the market's key stakeholders, payment regulation, open banking, payment infrastructure details, payment data to analyze end-user payment behavior, and potential fintech opportunities within the markets in scope.
 Based on these workshops, the client was able to develop and execute an effective market entry strategy.

-In the spring of 2018 we provided a central payments operator in North America with a report concerning the use of data in payment systems around the world.
-The operator is in the process of modernizing many of its payment systems for bulk and high-value payments.
-Part of this overhaul involved understanding how payments data is used in other systems around the world.
-We studied how data is collated, delivered, and used by central payment infrastructures in seven different systems.
-We leveraged our own expertise, conducted technical research, and interviewed several insiders from each system.
+We wrote a report for a payment system operator in concerning the use of data in payment systems around the world.
+The operator was in the process of modernizing many of its payment systems for bulk and high-value payments.
+We conducted technical research and interviewed multiple stakeholders from each system.